HubSpot/mixen-model-throttle/README.md

 Mixen Model Throttle
 ====================
-Mixen lets you combine classes on the fly.
-With it you can build smaller, easier to understand and more testable components, and more easily share code with others.

-This is a class which you can mixin to your Backbone models to prevent them from saving too frequently.
+A class which you can use with [Mixen](https://github.com/HubSpot/Mixen) to prevent your Backbone models from saving too frequently.